Post-exposure prophylaxis: History

 AZT was approved as a treatment for AIDS in 1987.
 Healthcare workers would occasionally be exposed to HIV during work.
 Some people thought to try giving health care workers AZT to prevent seroconversion.
 This practice dramatically decreased the incidence of seroconversion among health workers when done under certain conditions.

 Later the questions arose of whether to give HIV treatment after known exposure or high risk of exposure.
-Early data from pre-clinical studies established the efficacy of AZT in preventing transmission of HIV infection.
+Early data from preclinical studies established the efficacy of AZT in preventing transmission of HIV infection.
 AZT was also seen to reduce maternal-infant transmission of HIV in a randomized controlled trial, suggesting AZT's post-exposure prophylaxis (PEP) use.
 Subsequent data show combination antiretroviral therapy is significantly superior than AZT in reducing perinatal transmission rates.
 In addition, AZT is generally no longer recommended due to poor tolerance resulting in high rates of patient noncompliance.

 Non-occupational exposures include cases when a condom breaks while a person with HIV has sex with an HIV-negative person in a single incidence, or in the case of unprotected sex with an anonymous partner, or in the case of a non-habitual incident of sharing a syringe for injection drug use.
 Evidence suggests that PEP also reduces the risk of HIV infection in these cases.
 In 2005, the US DHHS released the first recommendations for non-occupational PEP (nPEP) use to lower risk of HIV infection after exposures.
 The recommendations were replaced with an updated guideline in 2016.

 Occupational exposures include needlestick injury of health care professionals from an HIV-infected source.
 In 2012, the US DHHS included guidelines on occupational PEP (oPEP) use for individuals with HIV exposures occurring in health care settings.

 Since taking HIV-attacking medications shortly after exposure was proven to reduce the risk of contracting HIV, this led to research into pre-exposure prophylaxis by taking medication before a potential exposure to HIV occurred.

 A report from early 2013 revealed that a female baby born with the HIV virus displayed no sign of the virus two years after high doses of three antiretroviral drugs were administered within 30 hours of her birth.
 The findings of the case were presented at the 2013 Conference on Retroviruses and Opportunistic Infections in Atlanta, U.S. and the baby is from Mississippi, U.S. The baby—known as the "Mississippi baby"—was considered to be the first child to be "functionally cured" of HIV.
 However, HIV re-emerged in the child as of July 2014.